 Lotus Flower (Papyrus) Tiara

-The second tiara of Catherine’s Royal Life was Lotus Flower Tiara also known as Papyrus Tiara.
+The second tiara of Catherine, The Princess of Wales’s Royal Life was Lotus Flower Tiara also known as Papyrus Tiara.

 She wore it at her first Diplomatic Reception in December 2013.
-The tiara was originally owned by Queen Mother Queen Elizabeth I.
+The tiara was originally owned by Queen Mother Elizabeth.
+The Tiara features a lotus flower topped with diamond arches and pearls.

 Much like the Strathmore Rose Tiara, this was seen on the Queen Mother in her early years as Duchess of York and was subsequently retired from her regular tiara rotation.
 It was made from one of her wedding gifts, a necklace of a Greek key pattern with pendant diamonds and pearls given by her husband, the future George VI.
 Garrard dismantled it and created this tiara instead.